JCSDA/jedi-docs/docs/developer/jedi_environment/modules.rst

    module use $JEDI_OPT/modulefiles/core
    module load jedi/intel-impi

-The recommended way to compile JEDI on S4 is to first clone the `jedi-cmake` repository, which contains an S4 toolchain:
+The recommended way to compile JEDI on S4 is to first clone the :code:`jedi-cmake` repository, which contains an S4 toolchain:

 .. code:: bash